tlmx25/zappy/ai/README.md

 make
 ```

-Then run ou bot using the following command:
+Then run our bot using the following command:

 ```sh
 ./zappy_ai -p port -n name -h host